 During World War I, the White Tower housed the Allied Transmission Center, and in 1916 a floor was used to preserve antiquities from archeological work in the area of responsibility of the British Expeditionary Force.

-It was also used for the air defense of the city and as a Meteorological Laboratory of the University of Thessaloniki.
+It was also used for the city's air defense and as a Meteorological Laboratory of the University of Thessaloniki.
 The last to be housed in the tower before its restoration were the Scouts.

-At the beginning of the 20th century, the famous cafe and the "White Tower Theater" operated in the area around the tower, which was demolished in 1954, in order to expand the park.
+At the beginning of the 20th century, the famous cafe and the "White Tower Theater" operated in the area around the tower, which was demolished in 1954, to expand the park.

 The White Tower Today